ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 a particular object, module, or block of code are passed in, rather than instantiated.
 For example, a data object can instantiate its own connec - tion to a database by looking up a connection string in a configuration file and creating the database client.
 Alternatively, a parent-calling block of code can create the database service, then pass the single database ser - vice into each instance of the data object.

- e main advantage of dependency injection is that it decreases the coupling between a service and its dependencies, effectively adding a doc - umented interface between them. is interface allows, for example, other implementations of the interface to be used, such as a mock service in a testing context.
+The main advantage of dependency injection is that it decreases the coupling between a service and its dependencies, effectively adding a doc - umented interface between them. is interface allows, for example, other implementations of the interface to be used, such as a mock service in a testing context.

  ere are subtleties inherent to doing dependency injection cleanly.
 I encourage you to adopt frameworks or patterns that are commonly used and well thought out for your programming language.

 DOMAIN-DRIVEN DESIGN

- e term Domain-Driven Design comes from a book by Eric Evans, *Domain-Driven Design*, published in 2003. e core idea is to create a model be it for objects in object-oriented design or for a schema for your database that models the nouns in your business domain. is may seem simple and intuitive; however, with complex business domains, it's easy for code either to inconsistently model the domain, or to model it in a way that hinders comprehension by the team.
+The term Domain-Driven Design comes from a book by Eric Evans, *Domain-Driven Design*, published in 2003. e core idea is to create a model be it for objects in object-oriented design or for a schema for your database that models the nouns in your business domain. is may seem simple and intuitive; however, with complex business domains, it's easy for code either to inconsistently model the domain, or to model it in a way that hinders comprehension by the team.
 Especially with larger and more complex problems, I always insist that the team sit down and agree on a consistent way to model the problem, using consistent terminology to refer to the same concepts across the entire system.

 **API CONTRACTS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.097.png)**